hsf-training/hsf-training-docker/setup.md

 docker run docker.io/hello-world
 ~~~
 {: .source}
-To pull from the CERN regsitry, you can instead do
+To pull from the CERN registry, you can instead do
 ~~~bash
 docker run registry.cern.ch/docker.io/hello-world
 ~~~